VEuPathDB/StaticContent/content/common/genomics_faq.md

 <br>
 <div class="static-content">

-<h4 id="transparency">We strive to be fully transparent about all aspects of VEuPathDB operations, activities and plans, and are happy to set up individual or group discussions on any aspect of our work.
-Please address any questions to <a href="help@VEuPathDB.org">help@VEuPathDB.org</a></h4>
+<h4 id="transparency"><i>We strive to be fully transparent about all aspects of VEuPathDB operations, activities and plans, and are happy to set up individual or group discussions on any aspect of our work.
+Please address any questions to <a href="help@VEuPathDB.org">help@VEuPathDB.org</a></i></h4>
 <br>
 <div class="static-content">